bazelbuild/rules_scala/README.md

 ## Overview

-[Bazel](https://bazel.build/) is software for building and testing software, and can handle large, multi-language projects at scale.
+[Bazel](https://bazel.build/) is a tool for building and testing software and can handle large, multi-language projects at scale.

 This project defines core build rules for [Scala](https://www.scala-lang.org/) that can be used to build, test, and package Scala projects.